Caitlin Carlson, MMFT InternClinical Intern

 Hello!
 I’m Caitlin (she/her), and I grew up in North Idaho, right up in between Montana, Washington state, and Canada.
 The Rocky Mountains feel like home to me. 🙂 I came to Nashville at the end of 2019 and I love Music City!
 When I’m not at work or school you can find me on an afternoon stroll, trying a new restaurant, or booking my next weekend trip.
 I love spending time with friends, traveling, and all things outdoors.
 I am passionate about freedom, authenticity, and healing.
 It is a privilege to be a part of people’s journeys as they seek to find these things for their whole person – physically, mentally, emotionally, and spiritually.
 Whoever you are and wherever you are on your journey, you are honored and accepted here.

 MY THERAPEUTIC APPROACH IS:

-I am currently a graduate student in Lipscomb University’s Marriage and Family Therapy program.
+I am currently a graduate student in Lipscomb University’s Marriage and Family Therapy program, under the supervision of Cadey Phipps, LMFT (license #1348) and Lipscomb University staff.
 My undergraduate degree is in Organizational Sciences from the University of Idaho.
 Before graduate school, I worked in event planning, non-profit development, and healthcare management.
 I have always been passionate about creating harmony and spaces where people feel heard, understood, and cheered on.
-I have done extensive learning on religious trauma, personality psychology, conflict management, and Bowenian theory.
+I have done extensive learning on religious trauma, personality psychology, conflict management, IFS, and Bowenian theory and am currently working on a level 1 Gottman training.
 I value staying informed on the most recent research, interventions, and modalities!